ericschulman/fonts_causal_analysis/README.md

 * [Chernozhukov, V., Wüthrich, K., & Zhu, Y. (2021).
 An exact and robust conformal inference method for counterfactual and synthetic controls.
 Journal of the American Statistical Association.](https://arxiv.org/abs/1712.09089)

 * [Han, S., Schulman, E., Grauman, K., & Ramakrishnan, S. (2020).
 Shapes as product differentiation: Neural network embedding in the analysis of markets for fonts.](https://sites.google.com/site/universs01/mypdf/font_embedding.pdf)

+## License

+The codes and the dataset (separated shared) for this repository are protected by the Creative Commons non-commerical no-derivative license.